Shikarinzikato/a-ha-fandom/README.md

   - The purpose of this page is to give the user an indication on that the form is working and that the message has been recived.
     ![Form-dump page](/assets/readme.md-media/form-dump-page-confirmation.png)

-### Error 404
+### 404.html
-  - error-404.html has been added as a proof of concept as per Mentor advice, no logic is in place for it.
+  - 404.html has been added as a proof of concept as per Mentor advice, no logic is in place for it.
     ![Error-404-confirmation](/assets/readme.md-media/error-404-confirmation.png)

 ### Features Left to Implement